Drflash55/KH1-Critical-Mix-Additions-Extras/README.md

 ##
 ### INSTALLATION:
 1. [Download and open OpenKH Mod Manager](https://github.com/OpenKH/OpenKh/releases).
 Run the setup wizard once to install both **Panacea** and the **Lua Backend** for Kingdom Hearts 1: Final Mix _(game extraction can be skipped for Lua-only mods)_.
 2. At the OpenKH Launcher page, click on "Open Mod Manager", select Kingdom Hearts 1 in the game menu at the top right, and either click the green plus **(＋)** button or navigate to the File tab and click "Install a new mod" (Insert key is a shortcut for it).
-In the GitHub field, paste in this url `https://github.com/Drflash55/KH1-Critical-Mix-Additions-Extras` and click Install.
+In the GitHub field, paste in this URL `Drflash55/KH1-Critical-Mix-Additions-Extras` and click Install.
 3. Once installed, press the checkbox to enable it in the KH1 list, then go to the Mod Loader tab, then click on Build and Run.
 4. Once in game, you can press F2 to check for the "Critical Mix" mods installed if they are (you can press F1 to reload the scripts if you make any minor changes to them).